viditvarshney/ImgSplit/README.md

   `localhost:8090` in the browser

 - Upload the image
+- Now run the image.py

 ***
+### Then a window appears with four images , original image and all splited images,

+- Close that window then a new window appears by merging all three channels.

+***
 Task to be done
-- integrate the Code to the server
+- ~~integrate the Code to the server~~
-- improves UI
+- improves UI  ( modified )